MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-deploy-with-m365apps.md

 >[!Note]
 >For the best Teams experience, we recommend leaving the setting as is.

-## Direct deploy separately
+## Direct or "bulk" deploy separately

-If you prefer to not install new Teams as part of the Microsoft 365 Apps deployment, you can do so separately.If
+If you choose to not have Microsoft take care of the Teams deployment for you, you can do so separately using the [**Bulk Deploy the new Teams client**](new-teams-bulk-install-client.md)

-Admin choices are essentially

-- [default] Microsoft will take care of Teams deployment for you
--  Deploy new Teams yourself
-- (don't deploy new Teams)Follow the steps in [**Bulk deployment of new Teams**](new-teams-bulk-install-client.md).

 ## What about Office 365 plans that don't include Microsoft Teams?